Learning on-top: regressing the on-top pair density for real-space visualization of electron correlation: Conclusion

 \section{Conclusion}

 The centrality of the on-top pair density for the description of electron correlation in atoms, molecules and materials is well reflected by the immense research effort put in the analysis of its properties and applications.
 In this work, we have proposed a machine learning model of $\Pi(\vec{r})$ capable of yielding accurate on-top pair densities given the molecular structure only.
-Bypassing the demanding CASSCF computations, our model becomes a powerful tool for the visualization and the analysis of electron correlation effects (both static and dynamic).
-In principles, the predicted densities and on-top pair densities could be also used as ingredients for electronic structure methods such as MC-PDFT.
+Bypassing the demanding CASSCF computations and leveraging on its ability to capture the complex symmetries of fields in real-space, our model becomes a powerful tool for the visualization and the analysis of electron correlation effects (both static and dynamic).
+In principle, the predicted densities and on-top pair densities could be also used as ingredients for electronic structure methods such as MC-PDFT.
 Nevertheless, this kind of application is substantially limited by the necessity to use the wavefunction to compute the kinetic energy contribution to the total electronic energy.

 The regression of $\Pi(\vec{r})$ is also the first concrete demonstration of the generalizability to any real-space field of the SA-GPR framework.
 While the machine learning machinery remains the same regardless of the chosen target, it is imperative to develop efficient decomposition schemes capable of minimizing the fitting error of the target field onto a single basis set.
 In this respect, we have reported the construction of a specialized basis set for the fitting of the on-top pair density and any general field which behaves as the square of the electron density.